 Some stroller systems have a plethora of accessories available.
 Cup holders, child trays, parent trays, skateboard attachments, and car seat adapters are examples of potential accessories.
 Compare and contrast multiple stroller travel systems you’re interested in with the accessories available for each…you may find that the snack tray is a deal breaker.

 Types of Stroller Systems

 These strollers are made for people who want a lighter and more easily transportable option.
-The Nuna Tavo Next and the Graco NimbleLite travel systems are two great examples of this type of stroller.
-Both incorporate a smaller wheelbase, lighter frame, and easy folding mechanisms that make traveling with this stroller incredibly easy.
+Lightweight travel system strollers are also typically easier to maneuver.
+The Nuna Tavo Next, Maxi-Cosi Zelia, and the Graco NimbleLite travel systems are three great examples of this type of stroller.
+Each incorporates a smaller wheelbase, lighter frame, and easy folding mechanisms that make traveling with this stroller incredibly easy.
 Lightweight and smaller than other options, lightweight strollers are a good option for parents with smaller vehicles or those using public transportation.